route4me/route4me-net-core/Route4MeDbExample/Route4MeDbExample/README.md

 # Usage Example of the Route4MeDbLibrary package (.net core)

-This simple console c# (.net core) project demonstrates the functionalities of the Route4MeDbLibrary package.
+This simple console c# (.net core 3.1) project demonstrates the functionalities of the Route4MeDbLibrary package.

 The project is done with the Visual Studio 2019.

 ### Project Implementation Steps

-1. Create console c# (.net core) project;
+1. Create console c# (.net core 3.1) project;

 2. Search NuGet for the package Route4MeDbLibrary and install it in the created project;